AmirJahan/NSURLSession/README.md

     Strings "anything"

-NSURLRequest encapsulates an HTTP method (it contains the URL to send the request to, the HTTP method, and the body of the request)

-NSURLSession and NSURLSessionTask send HTTP requests
+NSURLRequest encapsulates an HTTP method (it contains the URL to send the request to, the HTTP method, and the body of the request), NSURLSession and NSURLSessionTask send HTTP requests

 The server response is returned by a session task as an NSData object.
 We then have to parse that using NSJSONSerialization.